 The Undergraduate Art Education BA degree program is provided in tandem with the Art Department

 in the Division of Arts and Humanities.
+Students must co-major in Studio Art and Art Education.
 The program is designed for candidates who are interested in becoming initially certified as Visual Arts (PK-12) teachers in New York State.

-The Post-Baccalaureate (“Post-Bac”) certificate program is a Graduate-level program that is intended for students who would like to complete the institutional program requirements to be recommended for New York State Initial Certification in Visual Arts (PK-12).
+The Post-Baccalaureate (“Post-Bac”) certificate program is a 27 credit Graduate-level program that is intended for applicants who would like to complete the institutional program requirements to be recommended for New York State Initial Certification in Visual Arts (PK-12).

-In order to matriculate into the program, candidates must have earned at least a baccalaureate degree in Art from a certified college or university.
-This program is also suitable for candidates seeking New York State Certification in Visual Arts (PK-12) that already hold an advanced degree (MA or MFA) in Studio Art.
-Art Portfolio and Graduate Record Exam (GRE) scores are required for admission.
+In order to matriculate into the program, applicants must have earned at least a Bachelor’s degree from an accredited college or university.
+Applicants must have completed 30 credit hours in a combination of studio art and art history courses.
+This program is recommended for candidates seeking New York State Certification in Visual Arts (PK-12) who already hold an advanced degree (MA or MFA) in Studio Art.